Amid violence, WNBA players consider leaving Turkey

 ''Literally our life now is go to the gym, go to the store, go home,'' Zellous said. ''That's not how I want to live.''

-Zellous, who also plays for the Liberty, was home for the holidays in Orlando.
+Zellous, who also plays for the Liberty, was home for the holidays in Indiana.
 She knows she would most likely have been at a club with many other WNBA players on New Years' Eve down the street from the deadly night club shooting.
 She's glad that none of her teammates were hurt in the attack.

 The attack killed 39 people in an upscale district known to be popular with celebrities.
 IS claimed responsibility for the attack, saying it was in reprisal for Turkish military operations against IS in northern Syria.
 Of those killed, 27 were foreigners - many from the Middle East.